Exhibitor Terms and Conditions

 - Special Show Liquor License hours are from 11am-5pm.
 No alcohol may be served after this time.

-- No alcohol is allowed off any site.
+- No opened alcohol is allowed off any site.

 - The Upper Clutha A & P Society has adopted a “No glass” policy for exhibitors offering hospitality.